 Movies are a fantastic way to learn languages!
 Here’s how you can use Thai movies to learn Thai and help you with your fluency:

 1 Watch With Subtitles Off

-Listening and watching are the key to your success.
-Listen to the pronunciation, watch the actors body language and you'll pick on the accent and body movements in Thai culture.
+Listening and watching are the keys to your success.
+Listen to the pronunciation, watch the actors body language, and you’ll pick on the accent and body movements in Thai culture.

 2 Watch Thai Movies With Subtitles in Thai

 This will help you to learn to read Thai.

 3 Watch a Thai Film With Subtitles in Your Native Language

 This will help you to understand and translate your native tongue into Thai.

 4 Pause The Film And Repeat What They Say

 Repetition is the key to learning a language!
 Repeat phrases and sayings to learn the pronunciation and meaning behind popular terms and phrases.